tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 The signature effectively binds the credential to the parameters of the handshake in which it is used.
-In particular, it ensures that credentials are only used with the certificate, protocol, and signature algorithm chosen by the delegator.
+In particular, it ensures that credentials are only used with the certificate and signature algorithm chosen by the delegator.
 Minimizing their semantics in this way is intended to mitigate the risk of cross protocol attacks involving delegated credentials.